Updated: 2/22/2026

 Turn your festival trip into a proper Salt Lake adventure.

-Within easy reach of downtown:
+Within easy reach of neighborhoods and downtown Salt Lake:

 - Hiking in Big and Little Cottonwood Canyons

-- Late-night sugar rush at Gourmandise
+- Late-night sugar rush at Gourmandise or Normal Ice Cream

 Ready to Join the Party?